emmartins/quickstart/wsat-simple/README.md

 What is it?
 -----------

-This example demonstrates the deployment of a WS-AT (WS-AtomicTransaction) enabled JAX-WS Web service bundled in a WAR archive for deployment to  *JBoss Enterprise Application Platform 6* or *JBoss WildFly*..
+This example demonstrates the deployment of a WS-AT (WS-AtomicTransaction) enabled JAX-WS Web service bundled in a WAR archive for deployment to  *JBoss WildFly*..

 The Web service is offered by a Restaurant for making bookings.
 The Service allows bookings to be made within an Atomic Transaction.